 Your rearview mirror is not the best guide in a camper trailer and it is prudent to ask someone outside to guide you while parking.
 Ask someone to put blocks on the downhill side of the trailer wheels.
 Shift into park, apply the parking brakes and let go of the braking pedal gently.

 If this sequence is not followed, your vehicle runs the risk of becoming locked in park because of the extra load.
 Putting blocks behind the tires prevents them from rolling.
 If you need to uncouple your trailer from the towing vehicle, stick blocks to the front and back tires to the trailer, before you release the coupling, to prevent it from rolling away.

 Each time you pull over, inspect around your travel trailer and scrutinize the condition of the hitch, wiring and the tires.
 Check that the hitch is secured to the tow vehicle and the coupler is attached to the trailer.
 Your light bulb sockets, connector plug prongs, receptacles and ground connections should be clean and protected from moisture.

 Check for any glitches in the braking systems and rectify any anomaly you find.
-Thump the tires to check for inflation level.
-Overinflated tires wear prematurely and under inflated tires diminish the load carrying capacity of the trailer and cause it to undulate and lose control.
+Thump the tires to check for the inflation level.
+Overinflated tires wear prematurely and under-inflated tires diminish the load-carrying capacity of the trailer and cause it to undulate and lose control.